-This data quality measure is a count of all items in the dataset that are not in conformance with their value domain. [adapted from ISO 19138] This is an integer count valueDomainConformanceRate[0..1] : Real valueDomainNonConformanceRate[0..1] : Real
+This data quality measure is a count of all items in the dataset that are not in conformance with their value domain.
+[Adapted from ISO 19138]

+valueDomainConformanceRate[0..1] : Real

-This data quality measure indicates the number of items in a the dataset that are in conformance with their value domain in relation to the total number of items in the dataset. [adapted from ISO 19138]
+This data quality measure indicates the number of items in the dataset that are in conformance with their value domain in relation to the total number of items in the dataset.
+[Adapted from ISO 19138]